Storkow, Brandenburg

-Storkow (Mark) is a town in Oder-Spree district, in Brandenburg, Germany.
+Storkow (Mark) ([ˈʃtɔʁkoː]) is a town in Oder-Spree district, in Brandenburg, Germany.
+The town was the part of Brandenberg Province of Prussia, from 1815 - 1947, then it was the part of the State of Brandenburg from 1947 to 1952, Bezirk Frankfurt of East Germany from 1952 to 1990 and it again became a part of the State of Brandenburg since 1990.

 Geography

 Storkow is situated in the western part of Oder-Spree district, about 15 km southwest of Fürstenwalde.
 The municipal area comprises several lakes of the Dahme-Heideseen Nature Park; in the south, the Spreewald biosphere reserve stretches into Lower Lusatia.

 Division of the town

 The following villages of the former Amt Storkow were incorporated into the present municipality with effect from 26 October 2003:

 The municipalities of Alt Stahnsdorf, Limsdorf, Schwerin, Wochowsee had merged with the town of Storkow on 31 March 2002.
 Storkow proper already included the hamlets of Karlslust, Neu Boston and Wolfswinkel.

 The villages of Philadelphia and Neu Boston were named after their American counterparts by Frederick the Great in 1772.